-If SSL Manager is enabled, HTTPS data is decrypted and then re-encrypted as it travels from the client to the origin server.
+If SSL Manager is enabled, HTTPS data is decrypted, inspected, and then re-encrypted as it travels to and from the client and origin server.

 Content Gateway does not cache HTTPS data.

 SSL Manager includes a complete set of certificate-handling capabilities.
-See Working With Encrypted Data, page 111.
+See Working With Encrypted Data, page 121.